-We are going to put some recipes which will blend right in with the traditional American Barbeque!
+We are going to put some summer recipe that will blend right in with the traditional American Barbeque!
 Raw Barbeque Fare???
 You bet.

-With the warm weather its always good to welcome guests with a drink so they can rehydrate Proper hydration is an super important for feeling your best and one overlooked by many, even those attentive to health.
+With the warm weather, it’s always good to welcome guests with a drink so they can rehydrate Proper hydration is a super important for feeling your best and one overlooked by many, even those attentive to health.

-Periodic cleansing can be a highly beneficial practice leading to enhanced energy, minimized or eradicated dis-ease and longer life.
+Periodic spring cleaning can be a highly beneficial practice leading to enhanced energy, minimized or eradicated disease and longer life.
 Plus you know summer is just around the corner so it’s a great time to get into warm weather shape!